PrasannaPulakurthi/MMD-AdversarialNAS/README.md

     ~~~

 ## Citation
 Please consider citing our paper in your publications if it helps your research.
 The following is a BibTeX reference.
-The BibTeX entry requires the url LaTeX package.

 ~~~
 @INPROCEEDINGS{10446488,